Get Your Ph.D. in Forensic Psychology – Everything You Need to Know in 2024

 How much can you earn with a PhD in Forensic Psychology?

-Specializing in forensic psychology will likely result in higher career lifetime earnings than other psychology subfields.
-According to the APA, the median annual salary for forensic psychologists is $97,200 in 2019, which is 18% higher than the median salary for psychologists overall.
+Specializing in forensic psychology will likely result in higher career lifetime earnings than many other psychology subfields.
+According to the APA, the median annual salary for forensic psychologists is $97,200, which is 18% higher than the median salary for psychologists overall.

 1. Forensic Psychologist: $101,000 annual salary